 Weekly Didactic Education is scheduled for two hours every Tuesday morning.
 Our residents also meet together most mornings to do practice questions or explore a special interest topics.
 On Friday mornings, the residents participate in Journal Club over breakfast.

-All Western Reserve Hospital residents must attend both a monthly tumor board session and mortality review conference.
+All General Surgery residents must attend both a monthly tumor board meeting, breast cancer conference, and morbidity/mortality review conference.
 These review any surgical oncologic cases as well as any pre-operative diagnostic challenges for current cases.
 There is attendance by the primary care physician, as well as all disciplines involved in the patient care plan including radiology, oncology, radiation oncology, pathology, and surgery.